 If you’re planning a late spring, summer, or fall trip, consider visiting on a weekday.

-Whenever you plan to visit, we highly recommend obtaining a daily vehicle permit in advance, as described above, to avoid disappointment.
-Further entry will not be permitted once all available permits are sold.
+Whenever you plan to visit, you must obtain a daily vehicle permit in advance, as described above.
+Entry will not be permitted without a permit.
+Once all available permits are sold, the park is full for the day.

 Please note that the parking lot has limited capacity, and parking is not permitted on municipal roadsides.
 Visitors must park in a designated parking spot and obey all signage, or they risk receiving a parking ticket or fine, or even having their vehicle towed.